Ulisessg/logseq-blogs/pages/Servers___Gitea.md

 	  GRANT ALL PRIVILEGES ON giteadb.* TO 'gitea';
 	  FLUSH PRIVILEGES;
 	  ```
-	- Since MariaDB 11.4 TLS is activaded by de
+	- Since MariaDB 11.4 TLS is activaded by default using a random self generated TLS, you can specify your TLS following the official tutorial https://mariadb.com/kb/en/securing-connections-for-client-and-server/
+	-